Oral pigmentation: Melanotic macules

 Melanotic macules can be found on the buccal mucosa, lip, palate, alveolar ridge and gingiva.
 Melanotic macules are benign pigmented lesions that are found in the oral cavity, caused by an increase in pigmentation in the basal cell layer of the epithelium and the lamina propria.
 Clinically presentation of melanotic macules are typically a brown, black, blue or grey area that is well circumscribed, lesions are usually less than 10 mm in diameter but can be larger in some cases.
 Vermillion border of the lips is the most common site to find melanotic macules.

 Oral melanoma

 This type of oral malignancy is very rare.
-It's caused by proliferation of malignant melanocytes within the connective tissues.
+It is caused by proliferation of malignant melanocytes within the connective tissues.
 Most common oral sites include the hard palate and gums.
 The presentation of oral melanoma can vary; some could be asymptomatic pigmented areas, whilst others could be rapidly growing areas of ulceration with symptoms such as, bone destruction, pain and bleeding.

 To stage oral melanoma, the TNM clinical staging system is used.
 This stands for 'Tumor – Nodes – Metastasis'.
 It highlights the three stages: stage I is a primary tumor; stage II is a metastatic tumor which has spread to regional lymph nodes and; stage III is a metastatic tumor which has spread to distant sites.